Pricing

 Administrator: Single third-party administration engagement covers all Series; administrator engaged separately by Sponsor

-Governance: Manager has sole authority over each Series; cross-Series amendments require Manager + cross-Series Majority Vote
+Governance: Manager has sole authority over each Series; Series amendments require Manager + Series Majority Vote

 Adviser registration: Section 203(m) private fund adviser exemption typical; ICA 3(c)(5)(C) or 3(c)(1) per Series